piotrkowalczuk/mnemosyne/README.md

 Mnemosyne can be installed in two ways, from source and using `deb` package that can be found in dist directory.

-### Using go toolchain
+### From source

-You can directly use the go tool to download and install the mnemosyned binary into your [GOPATH](https://github.com/golang/go/wiki/GOPATH).
+You can directly use the go tool to download and install the **mnemosyned** binary into your [GOPATH](https://github.com/golang/go/wiki/GOPATH).
 Go in version 1.6 is required.

 ```
 $ go install github.com/piotrkowalczuk/mnemosyne/mnemosyned
 ```

 ### Configuration
-mnemosyned accepts command line arguments to control its behavior.
+**mnemosyned** accepts command line arguments to control its behavior.
 Possible options are is listed below.

 | Name | Flag | Default | Type |
 | --- | --- | --- | --- |